anjoung/BDS-Dashboard/README.md

 3. **Job Dynamics** - Job creation vs destruction, net job creation
 4. **State Comparison** - Top states by employment, firms, startup rate

-**When to modify**:
-- To add new visualizations
-- To change chart styling
-- To add new filters or interactivity

 ---

 ### `.github/workflows/etl_pipeline.yml` - GitHub Actions